 Super Bowl 50 in 2016 taught us many lessons.
 In particular, we learned that our own regulations and policies can impede community efforts to participate in the excitement surrounding such a large and unique event.
 For example, Oracle's "super graphic," which conflicted with our municipal code proved to be an unnecessary and time-consuming distraction.
 The City Manager is directed to expedite discussions with partners for 2026 sports tourism planning.
-Furthermore, the City Manager is directed to super graphics, wayfinding, sponsorship, and marketing and activation campaigns associated with 2026 events and any future significant sports or tourism related events.
+Furthermore, the City Manager is directed to anticipate and remove barriers, returning to City Council for approval if necessary, related to super graphics, wayfinding, sponsorship, and marketing and activation campaigns associated with 2026 events and any future significant sports or tourism related events.
 The City Manager is further directed to return to City Council by December 2024 with a report summarizing their preparation for these major 2026 events.